Broke-Developers/File-Type-Based-Structure/README.md

 # Project Structure
 The structure is based on file types on the first look (or level) and separated by domain(or sub-domain) in the second level.

-In this structure, we follow two rules:
+In this structure, we follow three rules:

 - *File and folder naming:* we use $\color{#3c873a}{kebab-case}$ naming convention.
 Add the corresponding file extension at the end of the files.